Digilent/Pmod-I2S2/README.md

 In order to program the project onto an FPGA:

 1. Download the latest release ZIP (not the source ZIP) for the target FPGA board from the repo's [releases page](https://github.com/artvvb/Pmod-I2S2/releases).

 2. Extract and open the downloaded ZIP.
 Double click on "I2S2.xpr".
 This will launch an archived version of the project, in which a bitstream has already been generated.

 3. Open the Vivado Hardware Manager, select "Open Target", and find the target board.

 4. Program top.bit onto the target.
+This file can be found within the PmodI2S2/PmodI2S2.runs/impl_1 folder.

 In order to open a Vivado project after cloning this repo: